betseyw15/events.en/help/apac-commerce/2024/accelerator-day/overview.md

-﻿---
+---
 title: Accelerator Day
-description: View on-demand videos from the Adobe Commerce Accelerator Day.
-These videos include a full day of innovation sessions around Adobe Commerce in partnership with the Commonwealth Bank of Australia.
+description: View on-demand videos from the Adobe Commerce Accelerator Day with the Commonwealth Bank of Australia.
 solution: Commerce
 topic: Commerce
 last-update: May 2024